formkit/docs-content/essentials/icons.md

 ## Using 3rd-party libraries

-If you want to use a 3rd-party icon set in your FormKit project you can supply a custom `iconLoaderUrl` or complete `iconLoader`
+If you want to use a 3rd-party icon set in your FormKit project, you can supply a custom `iconLoaderUrl` or complete `iconLoader`
 (either globally, at the node config level, or as a component prop) which is responsible for retrieving icons that do not already exist in the `iconRegistry`.